Thomas R. Carter, President

 Michelle M. Day, Vice President, Operations

 Michelle Day has provided production and logistical services for leading political figures, corporations, nonprofit organizations, and the entertainment industry for more than a decade.
-Since 1997, she has directed a variety of events for the Thelonious Monk Institute of Jazz, including international jazz education tours sponsored by the U.S. Department of State, as well as the annual Thelonious Monk International Jazz Competition.
+Since 1997, she has directed a variety of events for the Thelonious Monk Institute of Jazz, including international jazz education tours sponsored by the U.S. Department of State, as well as the annual Thelonious Monk Institute of Jazz International Competition.
 From 1993 to 1995, Day served as Director of Advance for former U.S. Secretary of Commerce Ronald Brown, managing the logistics for a number of international trade missions, including visits to Egypt, Jordan, Qatar, Saudi Arabia, and the United Arab Emirates.
 Through this work, she became well versed in the composition of the Washington, DC embassy community, as well as the U.S. State Department desk and worldwide embassy system.
 Day has also been involved in producing high-profile events held on The National Mall, including The March to Conquer Cancer, Earth Day, the Million Mom March, and the March for Women’s Lives.
 Through her work with Festival Productions and the Institute, Day has worked with celebrities including Herbie Hancock, Quincy Jones, Prince, Barbra Streisand, and Stevie Wonder.

 Dr. JB Dyas, Vice President, Education and Curriculum Development